ZerothAngel/zPermissions/README.md

 *   The default group (the group assigned to players who have not been explicitly placed into any groups) is named `default`.
 This may be changed.

+## Concepts ##

+*   Groups are global &mdash; across all worlds.
+There are no plans to introduce world-specific groups.

+*   However, players and groups may have world-specific and/or region-specific permissions.
+These permissions are only in effect when the player is in that particular world and/or region.

+*   The most general permissions are applied first.
+So that means: global group permissions, world-specific group permissions, region-specific global permissions, then finally region-specific and world-specific permissions.
+    Then repeat all that, but for player permissions.

+*   Players may be members of multiple groups.
+Groups may be assigned a priority &mdash; a higher priority means the group is applied later so it overrides earlier groups.
+Groups with the same priority are applied alphabetically.

 ## Installation & Usage ##

 Put zPermissions.jar in your server's `plugins` directory.
 Start up your server.